Press Brake Tools Types

 Channel-forming dies

-A press brake punch can be pressed into a die to form two angles at the bottom of the sheet, forming an annular channel.
+A press brake punch tool can be pressed into a die to form two angles at the bottom of the sheet, forming an annular channel.

 U-bending dies